otherjoel/truenas-harden/README.md

 ## Create a ZFS pool

+This guide uses **tank1** as the pool name.
+You might find it easier to follow along if you use the same name.

 Go to *Storage | Create Pool*

   * *Name*: **tank1**

-> [!NOTE]
-> Even if you can use any pool name, the guide is easier to follow if you use **tank1** as pool
-> name.

   * Click on *SUGGEST LAYOUT* to let TrueNAS guessing the best layout for you.
 In most situations, it will just work very well.
   * Review the proposed layout, then click on *CREATE*

 > [!NOTE]